PT boat: Design competition

-Following the competition, contracts were placed for construction of boats: 25 May 1939 to Higgins Industries for two boats (PT5 and PT6) of the Sparkman & Stephens design, scaled up to an overall length of 81 feet; 8 June 1939 to Miami Shipbuilding (PT-1 and PT-2) and Fisher Boatworks (PT-3 and PT-4) for the Crouch design; to the Philadelphia Navy Yard (PT-7, PT-8) for 81-foot boats designed by the Bureau of Ships.
+Following the competition, contracts were placed for construction of boats: 25 May 1939 to Higgins Industries for two boats (PT5 and PT6) of the Sparkman & Stephens design, scaled up to an overall length of 81 ft; 8 June 1939 to Miami Shipbuilding (PT-1 and PT-2) and Fisher Boatworks (PT-3 and PT-4) for the Crouch design; to the Philadelphia Navy Yard (PT-7, PT-8) for 81-foot boats designed by the Bureau of Ships.
 These last two boats were constructed mainly out of aluminum and had 4 engines.
 Higgins built an additional PT-6 "Prime" redesigned by Andrew Higgins personally using his own methods.
 Later that same year, Higgins built PT-70 (at their own expense) that incorporated slight improvements over PT-6 Prime.

 Later, testing revealed shortcomings that had to be fixed before the designs could meet performance specifications.
 As a result, the Navy ordered further investigation and refinement of the existing designs until a satisfactory working design could be obtained.
 At the same time, Henry R. Sutphen of Electric Launch Company (Elco) and his designers (Irwin Chase, Bill Fleming, and Glenville Tremaine) visited the United Kingdom in February 1939 at the Navy's request to see British motor torpedo boat designs with a view to obtaining one that could be used as a check on the Navy's efforts.
 While visiting the British Power Boat Company, they purchased a 70 ft private venture motor torpedo boat (MTB) design—PV70, later renamed PT-9—designed by the power boat racer Hubert Scott-Paine.
 PT-9 was to serve as the prototype for all the early Elco PT boats.
 After the initial competition, in late 1939 the Navy contracted Elco to build 11 copies of PT-9.

 On 11 October 1940 an agreement between the Navy and Huckins Yacht Corporation was finalized.
 The Navy would provide engines and Huckins would build a PT boat at their own expense, with the caveat that the boat (upon completion) would be offered to the Navy for a later sum.
 This 72 ft boat (designated MT-72) later became PT-69.
 Huckins reported a profit of $28.60 on this transaction.